Preparing for Mentorship

 Build a network of mentors.

-It is unlikely that one mentor will be able to meet all of your mentoring needs.
-Consider what your personal and professional needs are with respect to current mentoring relationships.
+It is unrealistic for one mentor to meet all mentoring needs.
+Consider what your personal and professional needs are with respect to your current mentoring relationships.
 If there are gaps, seek additional mentors to add to your network.

 The Science of Mentorship (Podcast)